mozilla-services/go-cose/README.md

 > :warning: Please note that the repository is no longer actively maintained.
 No further development of any go-cose features will take place here.
 Please use [veraison-go-cose](https://github.com/veraison/go-cose) if you need go-cose library for your project or wish to participate in go-cose development.

 ## DANGER
-> :danger: This repository does not properly verify certain COSE signatures.
+> :biohazard: This repository does not properly verify certain COSE signatures.
 While this does not affect Mozilla's internal use of the code, others are advised to use the [veraison-go-cose](https://github.com/veraison/go-cose) implementation.

 ----
 A [COSE](https://tools.ietf.org/html/rfc8152) library for go.